-To consider and if thought fit to pass, with or without modifications, the following resolution as Special resolution:
+To consider and, if thought fit, to pass with or without modification(s), the following resolution as Special resolution:

-"RESOLVED THAT pursuant to Sections 196, 197 and 203 read with Schedule V and other applicable provisions, if any, of the Companies Act, 2013 and Rule 7(2) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (hereinafter referred to as 'the Act') (including any statutory modification(s) or reenactment thereof for the time being in force), Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012 (hereinafter referred as 'SECC Regulations'), Articles of Association of the Company and subject to such other necessary approval(s), consent(s) or permission(s), as may be required, the consent of the members of the Company be and is hereby approves the re-appointment of Mr. Sanjit Prasad (DIN - 03304097) as Managing Director and CEO of the Company for a period of five years commencing from August 30, 2019 to August 29, 2024 on such terms and conditions including remuneration, perquisites and other benefits, as set out in the explanatory statement annexed to the Notice of convening this meeting:
+"RESOLVED THAT pursuant to Sections 196, 197 and 203 read with Schedule V and other applicable provisions, if any, of the Companies Act, 2013 and Rule 7(2) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (hereinafter referred to as 'the Act') (including any statutory modification(s) or reenactment thereof for the time being in force), Articles of Association of the Company and subject to such other necessary approval(s), consent(s) or permission(s), as may be required, the consent of the members of the Company be and is hereby accorded to the appointment of Mr. Ranjit Kumar Samantaray (DIN: 09584386) as Whole Time Director of the Company from April, 27 2022 to February 29, 2024 on such terms and conditions including remuneration, perquisites and other benefits as set out in the explanatory statement annexed to the notice of convening this meeting.